-Seven marriage myths
+Seven complete myths about marriage

 1. Marriage fixes everything

 The idea that everything in your life will get better when you’re married is far fetched when you think about it.
 Imagine two people who are miserable with bad jobs, bad health and bad attitudes.
 If these two people were to somehow meet, fall in love and marry, how would their union create a better set of circumstances for either of them?
 That’s an extreme case, but as a general rule, the attitude you bring to a marriage is the one that soon asserts itself.

 The idea that ‘marriage fixes everything’ does the most damage in context to bad habits.
 If you’ve ever heard an engaged person say, “Yes, it annoys me when he drinks too much, but after we’re married he’s going to work on that,” then you’ve heard the kind of hopeful thinking that can doom a marriage.
 In fact, a good rule of thumb is that any habit or tendency that your partner has before your wedding day will not suddenly change after you’re married.